Growing up, I developed a poor relationship with the word “learning”. I used to love learning as a kid, but then schooling brainwashed my mind.

-To Remember: I either create questions out of the things I want to remember or mark it as important.
+To Remember: I either create questions out of the things I want to remember or mark them as important.
 Later, I can transfer it into my flashcards or simply revisit the notes and answer the questions.

 To Contemplate: I give myself question prompts to ponder upon something.
 That I believe is the most important part because it gives me the most insights and lessons.

-Here are some question prompts I use:
+Here are some prompts I use:

 a) How can I…?